 I have to set the stage.
 My sister is here from out of town and my daughter swung by to see her.
 So there we were.
 My mom, me, my sister, my daughter and…Honey.
 Yeah, he wasn’t thrilled either to find himself sitting with four very gregarious women.
 But you know, I wasn’t about to let him off the hook as I like to see him squirm. >:)

 Anyway, we started to swap what I’ll call “Wild Kingdom” moments.
-Mine consisted of feathered-Oscar-Pavarotti, Steven King and our new pains-in-the-asses, a pair of rather large red-crested woodpeckers who-beat-on-our-pines-trees-until-I-can’t-think-straight stories.
+Mine consisted of feathered-Oscar-Pavarotti, Steven King and our new pains-in-the-asses, a pair of rather large red-crested woodpeckers who-beat-on-our-pine-trees-until-I-can’t-think-straight stories.
 Everyone is laughing and asking questions.
 Everyone but Honey.
 He’s quiet, or more like, solemn. *I twirl my handlebar mustache* Heheheh.

 Then my daughter regaled us with her hawk tales.
 It seems Mr. Hawk took a liking to her neighbors Koi pond.
 Yeah.
 You know that story didn’t end well.
 Here again Honey is silent as he downs his alcohol beverage at double time.